-- 2.1.
-Whilst recognising that Government is trying to reduce costs across the board, Clydeport is concerned that the proposals contained within this consultation document will have many far reaching effects other than merely reducing Government expenditure on rail freight.
-A proposal that reverses the previous direction of policy on track access charges, reduces the rail freight market, and distorts that market from the status quo, will put at risk past and future investment decisions, create uncertainty about future track access reviews and will put real jobs at risk within Scotland, both in the rail industry and in the supply chain.
-We believes that ORR has placed a major emphasis on the funds available from Government at the expense of its duty to promote the use of the railway and to enable companies of plan their business with a degree of reasonable assurance. - 2.2.
+2.1.
+Whilst recognising that Government is trying to reduce costs across the board, CoalImp is concerned that the proposals contained within this consultation document will have many far reaching effects other than merely reducing Government expenditure on rail freight.
+A proposal that reverses the previous direction of policy on track access charges, reduces the rail freight market, and distorts that market from the status quo, will put at risk past and future investment decisions, create uncertainty about future track access reviews and put jobs at risk (both in the rail industry and in the supply chain).
+CoalImp believes that ORR has placed a major emphasis on the funds available from Government at the expense of its duty to promote the use of the railway and to enable companies to plan their business with a degree of reasonable assurance.

+- 2.2.
 Overall, the ORR proposals appear to add a high degree of complexity and uncertainty for the rail operators and its customers.
 Alternative modes of transport, including road and sea freight, do not suffer this level of complexity.
-The last thir g industry needs in these incredibly challenging times, is increased complexity and risk to its transport decisions.
+The last thing industry needs in these incredibly challenging times, is increased complexity and risk to its transport decisions.
 We believe that these proposals would make it more difficult for parties to use rail, and may deter, or impart increased risk to future investment decisions. - 2.3.
-Clydeport requests that ORR should review its proposals and revise them so that rail freight operators, generators and supply chain partners, like ourselves, can plan their businesses with a degree of security and confidence, building on the positive progress which has been made in the rail freight sector since privatisation.
+CoalImp requests that ORR should review its proposals and revise them so that rail freight operators, customers and supply chain partners can plan their businesses with a degree of security and confidence, building on the positive progress which has been made in the rail freight sector since privatisation.